-4th Offense- The student is automatically withdrawn from CPA with an F in all courses.
+4th Offense- The student will have an expulsion hearing.

 Note: Many courses require written work in which you will need to cite sources.
 Any direct quotations from your textbook or online material, including google translate, must be cited.
 For textbook citations, (Author, Page Number); for online material citations, (UnitX, LessonY, Page Number).
 Any quotations from outside sources require full citations, including author, title, publisher, date of publication, and page number.
 If a student is citing information found on a website, they must provide the complete Web page or site title, URL, author if known, page number if applicable, and publication place and date of the site, if available.